croservices/cro/docs/reference/cro-http-router.md

 ## Composing routers

-**Note:** This describes a future feature that is not yet implemented in the current version of Cro.

 For any non-trivial service, defining all of the routes and their handlers in a single file will become difficult to manage.
 With `include`, it is possible to move them out to different modules.
 For example, a module `OurService::Products`